edumgt/AWS-Solutions-Architect-Associate/EC2 Instance store and EBS/README.md

 - Attach multiple volumes to a single EC2 instance.
 You can add these additional volumes during or after EC2 instance creation

 Use case:
+- Lift and shift on-premises applications
 - OS: Boot and root volumes can be used to store an operating system
-- Databse: As a storage layer for databases running on Amazon EC2
+- Databse (SQL & NoSQL): As a storage layer for databases running on Amazon EC2
 - Business-critical applications.
 - EBS allows you to resize clusters for big data analytics.
+- Resize Spark clusters for Analytics workloads
+- File systems on top of EBS

 Types:
-- SSD: frequent read/write operations with small I/O size
+- SSD: frequent read/write operations with small I/O size.
+Transactional workloads, such as databases, virtual desktops, and boot volumes
-- HDD: large streaming workloads
+- HDD: large streaming workloads. throughput-intensive workloads, such as MapReduce and log processing.

+Pricing:
+Pricing for EBS volumes is based on the volume type, provisioned volume size, and the provisioned IOPS and throughput performance.
+EBS volume pricing varies based on the Availability Zone where it resides.
+The pricing for Amazon EBS snapshots is based on the actual amount of storage space that you use.